moritz-melcher/snake_game/README.md

 # snake_game
 A python version of the classic 2d game, arcade snake.
+Built with Pygame.

 # How to play